 Character Costumes – Does your kid like to play dress up?
 Bring their favourite Disney character costumes with you.
 A Disney outfit will set you back at least fifty quid at Disneyland.
 Also, I have noticed kids in costumes get more attention from cast members.

-Artificial ice-skating – Looking to fill up one of the evenings?
+Artificial ice-skating – Looking to fill up one of the evenings during winter?
 You should definitely try artificial ice skating outside Disney New York Hotel.
 It’s an experience and a half.
 My five-year-old spent two hours on the ‘ice’ and still talks about it to this day.

 Download the app ‘Wait Times Disneyland Paris’ – Available on both iPhone and Android, it displays attraction wait times, it’s another invaluable app for checking what rides to get on next.